yuanx749/config-argument-parser/README.md

 ## Features

-- Only a few extra lines are needed to build a CLI from an existing script.
+- Only few extra lines are needed to build a CLI from an existing script.
 - The comments are parsed as help messages.
 (Most libraries do not preserve the comments.)
 - Consistent format between configuration and script provides ease of use.